Skip to main content

 • Further promotion of the Council’s leadership development offer which reflects our commitment to supporting staff development and progression

-11.8 We are committed to continuing to introduce measures to reduce our pay gap further over the next 12 months and will be continuing to build on the work noted above as well as progressing a number of further activities including:
+11.8 The Council is committed to continuing to introduce measures to reduce the gender pay gap further over the next 12 months and will be continuing to build on the work noted above as well as progressing a number of further activities including:

 11.9 Whilst there is no legal obligation to do so, the Council also publishes information in relation to its Disability and Ethnicity pay gaps.
-This information is available on the Council website and updated annually as part of the Employment Equality Report.
+This information is available on the Council website and updated annually alongside our gender pay gaps Pay Gap Reporting - Bury Council

 12.0.
 Accountability and decision making